gweithio/gweithio/README.md

 ### Hey, I'm Ethan 👋

 I'm a Software Developer from South Wales, UK.
-I program in C, Go, Odin and PHP quite frequently.
-You can find me sometimes streaming on Twitch working on Developer Tools, Interpreters, Backend Development, Embedded Development using C, Odin, Rust or PHP.
+I program in C/C++, Haskell, OCaml and PHP quite frequently.
+You can find me sometimes streaming on Twitch working on Developer Tools, Interpreters, Backend Development or Embedded Development.

 I have blog [here](https://www.epmor.app/)